 What is a Doula?

-A Doula is a trained professional who guides and supports families during pregnancy, labor, birth, and postpartum care of the newborn and mother.
+A Doula is a trained professional who guides and supports families during pregnancy, labor, birth, and postpartum care of the newborn and birthing person.
 A doula might specialize in birth support, postpartum care, or both.
-Doulas receive training about emotions and mental health, and in many communities they can help women find additional resources for mental health needs during pregnancy, birth, and postpartum.
+Doulas receive training about emotions and mental health, and in many communities they can help birthing individuals find additional resources for mental health needs during pregnancy, birth, and postpartum.
 The goal of the doula is to help families feel supported and informed throughout pregnancy, postpartum, and after loss.

-A birth doula assists a woman and her family before and during childbirth.
-She provides non-medical emotional and physical support during pregnancy and the birthing process.
-Doulas work with the rest of your birth team, and are there to assist the mom and support her helpers or partners but not to replace them.
+A birth doula assists a birthing person and their family before and during childbirth.
+They provide non-medical emotional and physical support during pregnancy and the birthing process.
+Doulas work with the rest of the birthing team, and are there to assist the birthing person and support their helpers or partners but not to replace them.

-Many cities have Community Doula Programs, which pair women with doula support during childbirth for no fee or at low cost.
-Women in the community are trained through community doula programs to provide peer support during birth, and often provide support in languages other than English.
+Many cities have Community Doula Programs, which pair birthing people with doula support during childbirth for no fee or at low cost.
+People in the community are trained through community doula programs to provide peer support during birth, and often provide support in languages other than English.
 Contact your local birth centers, hospitals or state Public Health Department to find out if there is a community doula program in your city.

 Postpartum doulas provide families information and support on infant feeding, emotional and physical recovery from childbirth, infant soothing, and coping skills for new parents.
 They might also help with light housework, fix a meal and help incorporate an older child into this new experience.